genomematt/xenomapper/README.md

 	                        equally well in both species) reads
 	  --paired              the SAM files consist of paired reads with forward and reverse reads occuring once and interlaced
+	  --conservative        conservatively allocate paired end reads with discordant category allocations.
+Only pairs that are both specific, or specific and multi will be allocated as specific.
+Pairs that are discordant for species will be deemed unresolved.
+Pairs where any read is unassigned will be deemed unassigned.
 	  --min_score MIN_SCORE
 							the minimum mapping score.
 Reads with scores less than or equal to min_score will be considered unassigned.